openhouse/photo-filter/DEVELOPMENT_PLAN.md

   - Output an “XML timeline” or JSON for direct import into editing software.

 This alignment of photography with micro-cinema underscores our commitment to bridging the still and moving image realms.
 By continuing to refine filtering and selection tools, we enable both everyday photographers and fine-art practitioners to unearth new narrative possibilities.

+---

+## **Time Taxonomy Feature (Planned)**

+**Date:** January 12, 2025

+**Overview:**
+We will implement a **time-based hierarchy** in the left nav, similar to how we list people or albums.
+The system will only show Year → Month → Week → Day nodes if photos exist for those nodes.
+Clicking them filters the photo grid accordingly.

+**Key Steps:**

+1. **Metadata Aggregation**

+   - Parse each photo’s date/time.
+   - Populate a “time index” table or JSON structure, grouping by year, month, etc.

+2. **Backend Endpoint**

+   - A new route, e.g. `GET /api/time-index`, returns a hierarchical JSON of available years/months/weeks/days.

+3. **Frontend UI**

+   - In Ember, create a “Time” section in the left nav.
+Expand/collapse each year, month, etc.
+   - Multi-select logic, updating query params with the chosen date slices.

+4. **Querying**

+   - Combine date filters with existing person/album filters.
+For instance, `dates=2024-12-07,2024-12-08` plus `persons=Margaret,Douglas`.

+5. **Testing & Documentation**
+   - Acceptance tests for multi-date selection.
+   - Document in `TIMELINE_TAXONOMY.md`.

+**Potential Roadblocks:**

+- Large date range or scattered photos might complicate the UI.
+We’ll consider partial or lazy loading.
+- Weeks are tricky—defining them consistently and avoiding user confusion.

+**Schedule Estimate:**

+- Implementation to begin after finishing the multi-person filtering enhancements (by mid-January 2025).
+- Initial release by early February 2025, with refinements continuing.

+---